whiterm/gravity/enhancements/gep/001-loadbalancer/README.md

 ## Motivation
 At the moment, Gravity is using CoreDNS to determine which master to send requests to, but DNS is not a good tool for balancing traffic.
-Implementation of this proposal will provide the following improvements
+This proposal aims to provide the following improvements:
   1. will evenly distribute the load on the apiserver kubernetes
   1. Improve the stability and scalability of the cluster
   1. nodes will react faster on the disaster of the masters and recovery process